Mangrove Forest Importance

 About Caravan Tours

-Caravan’s Costa Rica tours include an afternoon float trip through the mangrove forests in Guanacaste, on the Pacific side of Costa Rica.
+This Caravan tour includes an afternoon float trip through the mangrove forest Costa Rica in the Guanacaste region on the Pacific coast.
 The float trip offers guests a once in a lifetime opportunity to spot all kinds of exotic birds and wildlife, including tropical caimans, boas, and several monkey species.